certyfreak/certyfreak/_posts/2023-11-03-quest-genesis-block.md

 I am no proficient writer, nor am I a software craftsman.
 I intend to use this blog as a garden to nurture my writings and software craftsmanship.
 Correction of errors, the identification of weak notions, and suggestions for improvements are warmly welcomed.

-From time to time, my writings would be on JavaScript, Go (currently learning), cool stuff I am working on, personal successes, and some milestones reached.
+From time to time, my writings would be on software engineering, cool stuff I am working on/learning, personal successes, and some milestones reached.

 **Off topic?**